 Coverage: Full text

-International Children's Digital Library, developed by the Internet Archive and the University of Maryland, features a multilingual, international collection of children's books.
-The ICDL collection includes 1817 books in 38 languages.
+International Children's Digital Library, developed by the University of Maryland, features a multilingual, international collection of children's books.
+The interface hosts around 4000 books in many languages.

 Australia & New Zealand's online reference guide to children's books, poetry, short stories and literary awards.
 Includes bibliographic details with annotations and subject headings for thousands of picture books and children's and young adult novels.

 An illustrated encyclopedia covering a wide range of topics from around the world on bilingualism.
 The encyclopedia is broken into three major sections, covering individual bilingualism, bilingualism in society, and bilingual education.

 A multi-volume set that examines the spoken language as a field of study, looking at the theory of the place of talk in education and examining the way talk is actually done in educational settings.
 This ebook version is also available in print (P40.8.E52) and both the 1997 and 2008 volumes are shelved side by side.
 Each volume of the series covers a different field of interest.

 A collection that documents and interprets the books read by children in the English-speaking world.
 The collection includes brief biographies of major authors and illustrators and essays on genres, themes, trends and traditions in children's literature.